 7 of 17 | Posted by: Tom Melsheimer - Dallas, TX

 “Liza and family,

 We are all deeply saddened for your loss.
-I never met your father, but by glancing through his biography I can tell that we...Read More »
+I never met your father, but by glancing through his biography I can tell that we would...Read More »

 8 of 17 | Posted by: Tom Keck - San Diego, CA